-Grade Scale Points Description A 90-100 4.00 Excellent.
+Grade Scale Points Description Attempted Hours for Financial Aid Considerations A 90-100 4.00 Excellent.
 Clearly stands out.
 Unusually sharp insight.
 Initiates thoughtful questions.
 Sees multiple sides of an issue.
 Speaks and writes logically and clearly.
 Integrates ideas from previous courses and other disciplines.
 Anticipates the next step in progression of ideas.
 Accomplishes significantly more than the minimum requirements.
-Work is of the highest quality. В 80-89 3.00 Good.
+Work is of the highest quality. yes В 80-89 3.00 Above Average.
 Displays a strong grasp of all subject matter and an above average understanding of all basic concepts.
 An active listener and participant in class discussions.
 Accomplishes more than the minimum requirements.
-Work is of high quality. С 70-79 2.00 Fair.
+Work is of high quality. yes С 70-79 2.00 Average.
 Displays a satisfactory comprehension of subject matter and a general understanding of all basic concepts.
 Accomplishes the minimum requirements.
-Oral and written communication skills consistent with those expected of a university student.
-D 60-69 1.00 Poor.
-Quality and quantity of work are barely acceptable.
+Oral and written communication skills consistent with those expected of a university student. yes D 60-69 1.00 Below Average.
+Quality and quantity of work are barely acceptable. yes

 F 0-59 0.00 Failing.
-Quality and/or quantity of work are unacceptable.

-Р N/A Passing.
-Does not affect GPA.
-P^ N/A Passing Transfer Course.
-Does not affect GPA.
-AU N/A Audit.
-Does not affect GPA (see policy on "Auditing Courses"). Ι N/A Incomplete.
-Does not affect GPA (see below).
-IP N/A In Progress.
+Quality and/or quantity of work are unacceptable. yes P N/A Passing.
+Does not affect GPA. yes A^ 4.00 Transfer Course with grade of "A." yes В^ 3.00 Transfer Course with grade of "B." yes C^ 2.00 Transfer Course with grade of "C." yes P^ N/A Passing Transfer Course.
+Does not affect GPA. yes AU N/A Audit.
+Not calculated in GPA (see policy on "Auditing Courses"). no I-(grade) N/A Incomplete.
+Not calculated in GPA until final grade is awarded (see below). yes IP N/A In Progress.
 Typically used for courses that continue beyond one session; replaced with a grade at course completion.
-Does not affect GPA (see below).
-R see at right Repeat.
-Averaged with original grade for students receiving the Georgia HOPE scholarship; replaces original grade for others.
-W N/A Withdrawal before deadline.
-Does not affect GPA.
-WF 0.00 Withdrawal Failing after deadline due to poor academic performance or other considerations.
-Treated as "F" for GPA.
-WP N/A Withdrawal Passing before deadline.
-Does not affect GPA.
+Not calculated in GPA until final grade is awarded (see below). yes R see at right Repeat.
+Averaged with original grade for students receiving the Georgia HOPE scholarship; replaces original grade for others. yes W N/A Withdrawn with Attendance before deadline.
+Not calculated in GPA. yes WF 0.00 Withdrawn Failing after deadline due to poor academic performance or other considerations.
+Treated as "F" for calculating GPA. yes WP N/A Withdrawn Passing before deadline.
+Not calculated in GPA.
+WX Withdrawn without Attendance before deadline.
+Not calculated in GPA. no